 Researchers and practitioners from many fields have been adapting ethnographic research methods to suit the complex demands of contemporary urban settings.
 The Urban Ethnography Lab is an initiative by graduate students from the University of Toronto’s Ethnography Lab and Humboldt University’s Georg Simmel Center for Metropolitan Studies and the Department of Social- and Cultural Geography from Humboldt-University of Berlin.

 Our first workshop Ethnography in Urban Settings: Intersections.
 Methods.
-Visions. will take place on August 29th and August 30th, 2017 in Toronto, Canada.
-The workshop will straddle the disciplinary boundaries of urban anthropology and human geography, with the intended purpose to promote rigorous experimentation with innovative ethnographic research techniques in urban settings at the intersection of social sciences, art, and design.
+Visions. took place on August 29th and August 30th, 2017 in Toronto, Canada.
+The workshop straddled the disciplinary boundaries of urban anthropology and human geography, with the intended purpose to promote rigorous experimentation with innovative ethnographic research techniques in urban settings at the intersection of social sciences, art, and design.

-For more information you can download the program as PDF here:
+For information on the detailed program find the PDF here: